EPISODE 1

 Gabriel: That didn’t stop everybody from camping.

 Michelle: That did not stop everybody.
 It did not.
 I didn’t want to end up in a situation where I had to leave, and didn’t have anywhere to go.
 Because of the timing of the ferries, it’s not like you had all day.
-It gets in in like sort of the late afternoon, and the road there is quite muddy.
+It gets in, like, sort of the late afternoon, and the road there is quite muddy.
 It’s a little bit like slow going.

 Gabriel: It’s gravel.
 It’s not paved.